nimratabassum/DICOM-Viewer/README.md

 ---
 ## Results
 <img width="256" height="256" alt="test 1" src="https://github.com/user-attachments/assets/2f7191c6-6cbb-461a-aafc-14149a9fd696" />
+Upper Chest Rendering : The pipeline accurately preserves the contrast of the upper mediastinum, cleanly isolating the low-density air in the trachea from the high-density skeletal structures.
 <img width="256" height="256" alt="test 2" src="https://github.com/user-attachments/assets/5b91179d-d7d8-45b2-820d-e9c22cec9ce8" />
+Mid-Cardiac Level Rendering
+This slice showcases the pipeline's ability to apply precise soft-tissue windowing.
+The central cardiac silhouette and the descending aorta (the circular structure just above the spine) are clearly delineated.
+This demonstrates accurate pixel intensity scaling and Hounsfield Unit (HU) mapping from the raw DICOM matrix to standard PNG format without losing the finer details of the surrounding lung parenchyma.
 <img width="256" height="256" alt="test 3" src="https://github.com/user-attachments/assets/b09aff3e-77e6-47b5-9f1b-4e82be736886" />

+Sequential Cardiac Level Rendering
+Extracted from a slightly different axial position within the same series, this output highlights the pipeline's rendering stability across continuous slices.
+It captures subtle morphological changes in the heart's chambers and surrounding vasculature compared to Output 2.
+This proves the system's reliability in processing slice-by-slice volumetric data while maintaining consistent contrast levels and spatial resolution.
 ---

 ## References